 Turn internal office hours into FAQ updates

-Plus: three Admin-Agent passes — collapse duplicate questions from one messy paste, diff draft answers against existing handbook context so contradictions surface before publish, and draft a short **what changed** blurb for Slack.
+Plus: three Admin-Agent passes: collapse duplicate questions from one messy paste, diff draft answers against existing handbook context so contradictions surface before publish, and draft a short **what changed** blurb for Slack.

-Audience Everyone · Admins
+| Audience | Everyone · Admins |

-Time ~12 min
+| Time | ~12 min |

-Prerequisites You already run or collect internal questions ([Build an internal Q&A agent for your team](/tutorials/build-an-internal-q-and-a-agent) — or you plan to).
+| Prerequisites | You already run or collect internal questions ([Build an internal Q&A agent for your team](/tutorials/build-an-internal-q-and-a-agent), or you plan to).
 Context discipline ([Add your first context file](/tutorials/add-your-first-context-file)).
 Agent basics ([Create an agent from scratch](/tutorials/create-an-agent-from-scratch), [Give your agent its job description](/tutorials/give-your-agent-its-job-description)).
-Helpful: [Connect Slack to your agents](/tutorials/connect-slack-to-your-agents) when questions live in channels; [Turn meeting notes into action items and decisions](/tutorials/turn-meeting-notes-into-action-items) when office hours produce notes instead of a raw thread dump.
+Helpful: [Connect Slack to your agents](/tutorials/connect-slack-to-your-agents) when questions live in channels; [Turn meeting notes into action items and decisions](/tutorials/turn-meeting-notes-into-action-items) when office hours produce notes instead of a raw thread dump. |

-You'll end up with One **FAQ Harvest** agent charter — stable markdown table (**Question**, **Answer draft**, **Handbook pointer or GAP**, and **Owner**) — plus a repeat ritual: you paste → agent proposes patches → you edit context files yourself — nothing publishes without you.
+| You'll end up with | One **FAQ Harvest** agent with stable instructions: a markdown table (**Question**, **Answer draft**, **Handbook pointer or GAP**, and **Owner**), plus a repeat ritual where you paste, the agent proposes patches, you edit context files yourself, and nothing publishes without you. |

 When a tutorial shows italic text in quotation marks, it usually mirrors a label or helper string inside Auxot.
 Product copy changes between releases — if something reads differently in your workspace, trust what you see on screen.